 In order to display our fossils to the best effect, for larger and more important pieces we then commission hand-made stands.
 Material, colour and finish are decided with the fossil in mind, so that the stand does not distract from the piece but instead brings it out to best effect.

 When fossils are acquired by our customers, they are carefully wrapped and packed by our team.
 Larger and fragile pieces are boxed in custom made wooden crates.
-Shipping is usually done by TNT or Fedex.
+Shipping is usually done by the national post service or Fedex.
 This treatment ensures that all fossils reach their eventual homes in perfect condition!